akdasari1980/How-to-visualize-and-refine-your-network-s-security-to-VPC-flow-logs/README.md

 >Make sure your are in US East (N. Virginia), which short name is us-east-1.

->Download Putty: IF you don’t already have the **PuTTy client/PuTTYgen** installed on your machine, you can download and then launch it from here: https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html
+>Download Putty and PuTTYgen: IF you don’t already have the **PuTTy client/PuTTYgen** installed on your machine, you can download and then launch it from here: https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html

 ## Lab tutorial